kirelagin/django-orderedmodel/README.md

 1. `git clone git://github.com/kirelagin/django-orderedmodel.git orderedmodel`
 2. Add `orderedmodel` application to your project
-3. Derive your Model from `orderedmodel.models.OrderedModel`
+3. Derive your Model from `orderedmodel.OrderedModel`
-4. Derive your ModelAdmin from `orderedmodel.admin.OrderedModelAdmin`
+4. Derive your ModelAdmin from `orderedmodel.OrderedModelAdmin`
 5. Set modelClass variable in your ModelAdmin
 6. Add `reorder` field to yout ModelAdmin's `list_display`
 7. Enjoy!